Innovative Design and Construction Changes the Way Engineering Students Learn

 - a shop complete with mills, lathes, table saws, rapid prototype machines and other equipment allowing students to build mockups and prototypes of their designs.

-construction practices, the building includes LED lighting, Photovoltaic panels, a green roof, rain water storage system and an interactive 'kiosk' that displays current building data such as water and energy usage.
+Built with sustainable construction practices, the building includes LED lighting, Photovoltaic panels, a green roof, rain water storage system and an interactive 'kiosk' that displays current building data such as water and energy usage.
 Features such as these helped the building earn LEED Gold Certification.

 The facility has received many honors including the Daily Reporter's Top Projects and Best in Show 2011, a 2011 Business Journal award and the 2012 Mayor's Design Award.